 Cockroaches are a potentially serious health hazard - they can travel back and forth between your home and the sewers (and they ain't fussy eaters).
 They can also aggravate asthma and contaminate food, causing illness - and are generally one of the more unpleasant house guests to have around.
 If your home is infested, act fast and get help...

-for dealing with cockroach infestation - and even better, avoiding it:
+Some practical tips for dealing with cockroach infestation - and even better, avoiding it:

 1. Be careful what you bring in the house; roaches often nest in food containers such as packets of rice and beans.
 Large sacks and baskets are especially dangerous.
 Don't leave packets of rice and pulses open in the kitchen - keep them in sealed airtight containers.